Nolan Arenado Player Props: Cardinals vs. Marlins

 Nolan Arenado At The Plate

-- He has hit a home run in 18.8% of his games this year, and 4.7% of his trips to the plate.
+- Looking at the 81 games he has played this season, he's hit a long ball in 15 of them (18.5%), and in 4.7% of his trips to the plate.

-- Arenado has driven in a run in 32 games this year (40.0%), including 14 games with more than one RBI (17.5%).
-He has also driven in three or more of his team's runs in seven contests.
+- Arenado has had an RBI in 32 games this season (39.5%), including 14 multi-RBI outings (17.3%).
+He has also driven home three or more of his team's runs in seven contests.

-- He has scored in 38.8% of his games this season, with two or more runs scored in 6.3%.
+- He has scored in 31 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.